Graylog2/documentation/pages/extractors.rst

 Wouldn't it be nice to be able to search for all blocked packages of a given source IP or to get a quickterms analysis of recently failed SSH login usernames?
 Hard to do when all you have is just a single long text message.

+.. attention:: Graylog extractors only work on text fields but won't be executed for numeric fields or anything other than a string.

 Creating extractors is possible via either Graylog REST API calls or from the web interface using a wizard.
 Select a message input on the *System* -> *Inputs* page and hit *Manage extractors* in the actions menu.
 The wizard allows you to load a message to test your extractor configuration against.
 You can extract data using for example regular